 - Have submitted a PATH Intl.
 Advanced Instructor application to the PATH Intl. office (valid for one year) no less than 60 days prior to the certification event. - Have a minimum of 120 hours instructing riders with disabilities in mounted activities at a current PATH Intl.
-Member Center within the last four years (exceptions to teaching hours completed at a PATH Intl.
-Member Center must be made in writing to PATH Intl.). - Have completed the Advanced instructor exam with a score of 80% or better less than two years prior to the date of certification testing.
-This exam must be administered online in the presence of a proctor.
-The proctor must fill out the proctor letter (see page 13) in the presence of the candidate.
-The candidate is responsible for submitting the signed proctor letter to PATH Intl. immediately following completion of the exam.
-Exam scores are valid for two years. - A written version of the exam may only be administered if a testing accommodation request has been submitted in writing by the candidate and approved by PATH Intl. (see page 7). - Have completed the PATH Intl.
+Member Center (exceptions to teaching hours completed at a PATH Intl.
+Member Center must be made in writing to PATH Intl.). - Have completed the PATH Intl.
 Standards exam with a score of 90% or better less than one year prior to the date of certification testing.
 PATH Intl Standard Exam scores are valid for one year.